croservices/cro/docs/intro/spa-with-cro.md

 In this tutorial we've gone from zero to reactive single page application.
 The frontend is written in modern ES6 using React and Redux.
-The backend is in Perl 6, using Cro.
+The backend is in Raku, using Cro.
 They communicate using both HTTP and web sockets.
 And both declare their dependencies, so getting started for a new developer is just a case of: